dafzor/bnetlauncher/README.md

 * `%localappdata%\madalien.com\bnetlauncher\gamedb.ini`
 * the directory where the bnetlauncher executable is located.

-A `gamesdb.ini.sample` is distributed with bnetlauncher containing a copy of the built in shortcuts.
+A `gamesdb.ini.sample` is distributed with bnetlauncher containing a copy of the built in configuration.

-**Important:** The defaults are not changeable. bnetlauncher will always override them with it's internal gamesdb.ini file.
+**Important:** The defaults entries are not changeable. bnetlauncher will always override any changed value with it's internal gamesdb.
 However it is possible to create a new entry using a different name to use custom options.

 Example entry: